 The first thing is to ensure that you have clearly established measurable goals.
 Once these are in place, there are a few things to keep in mind when you are planning your day, to improve productivity, in relation to your goals.
 Whether your goals are personal or professional, it might be a good time to reevaluate things.
 What was a goal a month ago nay have changed due to present-day circumstances.

-4. Check your email just a handful of times a day.
+4. Check your email just a few times a day.
 If you check your email constantly, it will distract you from your other tasks, most likely they will be tasks that do not even relate to your own goals.
 Set up a scheduled time to review and whip through those babies within a set end time.
 Tip: Before you read your emails, take note of your goals for the day.
 This will help you in your focus and approach to emails.
 When you are focused on responding to emails, you tend to be more productive in responding.
 See more email organization tips here.